-A: Airbags are in many vehicles today and will be in most of them in the future.
-But they are supplemental systems only; so they work with safety belts - not instead of them.
+A: Airbags are supplemental systems only; so they work with safety belts - not instead of them.
 Every airbag system ever offered for sale has required the use of safety belts.
 Even if you are in a vehicle that has airbags, you still have to buckle up to get the most protection.
 That is true not only in frontal collisions, but especially in side and other collisions.